mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 Redhat and Oracle Linux both support options for in-place upgrade of the operating system using the Leapp utility.

-> **Note** In-Place upgrades with the Leapp utility are not supported with Rocky Linux.
+> **Note** In-Place upgrades with the Leapp utility are not supported with Rocky or CentOS Linux.
 You must use Greenplum Copy or Greenplum Backup and Restore instead.

 Greenplum Database includes the `upgrade_check.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 caused by the `glibc` GNU C library changes.